Walsingham Rural District

 Walsingham Rural District was a rural district in the county of Norfolk, England.
 It was created in 1894.
 On 1 April 1935 it was enlarged by the addition of the parishes of Hindolveston, Thurning, Wood Norton (from the disbanded Aylsham Rural District) and Briston (from the Erpingham Rural District).
+Although named after Walsingham, the Council was based at Baron's Hall in Fakenham.
 On 1 April 1974 it was abolished under the Local Government Act 1972, and has since formed part of the District of North Norfolk.